codurance/light-access/README.md

     }
 ```

-For more details, please check the [integration tests for joins][?]
+For more details, please check the [integration tests for joins][5]

 ### Insert, Delete, and Update